Museums & Galleries

 Tel: +30 210 322 5582Jewish Museum of Greece

-From the Stone Age to the Classical Period to World War II, the museum offers a timeline of Greek History through military conflicts.
-On display there are military paraphernalia, models of warships and aircraft, flags and maps.
-Various types of artillery guns and real size models of war aircrafts, some of which you can enter, are on display in the yard.
+From the Stone Age to the Classical Period, and from Alexander the Great to World War II, the War Museum narrates the history of Greece through military conflicts.
+The exhibits include military paraphernalia, models of warships and aircrafts, flags, maps, and other memorabilia.
+Various types of artillery guns and war aircrafts are on display in the yard.

-The Greeks' heroic resistance mounted against the Nazis is given special emphasis.
-A wall chart titled “This is how the conquerors passed through Greece” is a stark reminder of the price Greece paid for its defiance: 8% of its population was killed.
-A must-see is the lightboard map that shows how news of the Trojan War was transmitted to Mycenae by fire-beacon.
-Although planned and built in 1970 by the junta as a ‘monument to Greek valour and military prowess’, the War Museum didn’t open until after the dictatorship’s collapse in 1974.
+A must-see is the lightboard map that shows how news of the Trojan War was transmitted to Mycenae by fire beacons.
+Although planned and built in 1970 by the military junta as a “monument to Greek valour and military prowess,” the War Museum didn’t open until after the dictatorship’s collapse in 1974.

 Pindarou Street, 6, Athens

-This rich collection offers an intriguing perspective on Greek History, highlighting social and regional differences through clothing and headdresses.
-Dating back to Ancient Greece, what people wore and even how they styled their hair, communicated vital information about their social and personal status and where they came from.
+This rich collection offers an intriguing perspective on Greek history, highlighting social and regional differences through clothing and headdresses.
+Dating back to ancient Greece, what people wore and even how they styled their hair, communicated vital information about their social and personal status as well as their origins.